DorsaRoh/Custom-AI/README.md

 ### AI trained on **custom** user data.

 ## The AI can:
-- 📁 Use your own custom data
+- 📁 Use your own data
 - 🔠 Memorize the conversation
 - 💬 Save the conversation